MusahO/Predicting-Customer-Response-to-Bank-Direct-Telemarketing-Campaign/docs/index.md

  <img src="/images/1.png"/>

 **The dataset is clearly unbalanced as we can see mot of the catgeorical features there is a very low number of subscribers compared to    the those that didn't**
-**in the job categorical feature, it seems the subcribe/nonsubcribe ratio for students and retired is worth the study(doesnt look that    imbalanced)**
+**in the job categorical feature, it seems the subcribe/nonsubcribe ratio for students and retired is worth the study(doesn't look that    imbalanced)**

  ### VISUALIZING OF NUMERICAL FEATURES